map-turner/map-turner/README.md

 1.  **Look at the demo data!**

-    Open your browser, navigate to `http://localhost:8000/maps`.
+    Open your browser, navigate to `http://localhost:8000/`.
     Play with the slider to see how the locations change over time.

-## Display your data:
+## Display your actual data:

 1.  **Requirements.**